-This is a personal essay that I just felt like posting.
+This is a personal story that I just felt like posting.

 If you’ve ever felt cool sand between your toes or watched moonrise on the beach, there’s something unequivocally enticing about the ocean.
 I’d like to reflect on a trip I took to the coast recently, and how it basically has healed many stresses from the last few years.